-Issue:After upgrading memory modules, memory errors occurred.
+Issue: After upgrading memory modules, memory errors occurred.
 System is able to continue after pressing F1.

-CAUTION: Ensure that all configurations and data is backed up prior to updating BIOS or Firmware.
+△ CAUTION: Ensure that all configurations and data is backed up prior to updating BIOS or Firmware.

-1 Update the BIOS version to the latest version
+- 1 Update the BIOS version to the latest version - 2 Update the iDRAC firmware to the latest version